- Undergrad Program

 Use an option sheet (pdf) to track your progress in completing course requirements.

-Sample plans are a guide to give students an idea of which classes they may take and when.
+Degree maps are guides to give students an idea of which classes they may take and when.
 These samples are intended for information purposes only.
-Students should consult with their OSU academic advisor to create a personalized degree plan.
+Students should consult with their academic advisor to create a personalized degree plan.

 Schedule an academic advising appointment.